mehrain/mehrain.github.io/_posts/2024-03-11-first-post.md

 ---
-title: My first post
+title: Hello, World
 date: 2024-03-11 09:30:00 +0000
 categories: [Introduction]
 tags: [personal, introduction, blogpost, programming, python]     # TAG names should always be lowercase
 ---

-## Introduction
+## Heey there,

-Hello, world!
 My name is Mehrain and I am thrilled to embark on my journey to become a programmer.
 In this post, I will share my aspirations and the steps I am taking to achieve them.

 ## My Aspirations